Pleasure garden: Ancient times

 The depiction of entertainment in nature has been documented as far back as 1500 BC, with depictions of garden scenes with guests entertained by musicians and dancing girls.
 In ancient Rome, the landscaped Gardens of Sallust (Horti Sallustiani) were developed as a private garden by the historian Sallust.
 The gardens were acquired by the Roman Emperor Tiberius for public use.
 Containing many pavilions, a temple to Venus, and monumental sculptures, the gardens were open to the public for centuries.

 A paradeisos was a playground for the Persian nobility, combining parklands, orchards and hunting grounds.
-In 321 BC the Partition of Triparadisus was signed at Triparidisus in Syria, a vast pleasure grounds complex in Syria.
+In 321 BC the Partition of Triparadisus was signed at Triparadisus in Syria, a vast pleasure grounds complex in Syria.

 Formal, extravagant pleasure gardens came to Roman Britain in the 1st century AD, such as can now be seen at Fishbourne Roman Palace.
 Such gardens were typically decorated with statues, columns, fountains and frescoed walls, as well as decorative stonework.
 They would likely have been used for hosting and entertaining Roman-born officials and merchants, as well as the native, Romanized British upper classes.